FoxsterDev/MyBlogMaterials/Draft/HowToMakeSafierMobileReleases/HowToMakeSafierMobileReleases.md

 a metric from version with 5k of sessions with a version with 1M sessions or to compare D2 for Vietnam location with USA D2.
 Ideally you should take USA organic installs for last 2 days from the newest version and compare USA organic installs for last 2 days from the previous release.

-Some advises for choosing Low tier countries
+How to choose Low tier countries:
 - No big revenue impaction
 - Enough installs with reasonable adoption speed.
 If It is provide 100 installs for 1 week it is too long and not enough data to make any decision.
 - Good variety of available devices with different models and different operation system.
 I could remember few cases when on some regions you get analytics and issues that is not corelated with other part of world. like most devices in Nepal are Vivo